MarketSquare/DbBot/examples/failbot/README.md

 ----------|------------
 bin       | Contains the executable.
-You may want to append this directory to your PATH. templates | HTML templates used to produced the summary page. failbot   | Contains the packages internally used by failbot.
+You may want to append this directory to your PATH. templates | HTML templates used to produced the summary page. failbot   | Contains the modules used by FailBot.